 What they Mean and Why they Matter for Your Experience and Safety

-First and foremost, its the experience of a life time that might change your outlook on life for good, that our adventures can give you.
-Feel connected with life and the earth, and find your truth.
-But you want to enjoy that experience knowing that you are in good hands, that safety and comfort in the saddle and in camp are taken care of.
-Equipment for riding and wilderness camping, hygiene and nutrition should not be your worries and distractions from the real adventure – of being with your horse and immersed in scenic beauty, finding new horizons, and your self…
+First and foremost, our adventures will give you the experience of a life time that just might change your outlook on life for good.
+Feel connected with the earth and life, and find your truth.
+But you want to enjoy that experience knowing that you are in good hands, traveling with like minded people, that safety and comfort in the saddle and in camp are taken care of.
+Equipment for riding and wilderness camping, hygiene and nutrition should not be your worries and distractions from the real adventure of being with your horse, surrounded by scenic beauty, exploring new horizons, and perhaps even finding your true self…

 1. Small Groups

-When we say small groups, it means a maximum of 6 riding guests.
+When we say small groups, we mean a maximum of 6 to 8 riding guests.
 This makes for a great experience and high quality of service.
-Our support team on expeditions is usually five, including us as the owners/operators, two wranglers and a camp assistant.
+Our support team on expeditions is usually five, including us as the owners/operators, two or three wranglers and a camp assistant.
 This allows us to give our guests the individual attention they deserve, providing personal service, safety and information to each guest.
-There are – more than 🙂 – 8 good reasons to choose Stone Horse Expeditions.
+There are more than the 8 good reasons listed here to choose Stone Horse Expeditions.
 And small group size is one of the top reasons.

 2. Low Impact